ktkelly11/SBA2/README.md

 ## A bit about the SBA

-Fill this in when I am done with the programming
+I attempted to itierate through the data and compare ids and find averages and test scores.
+I am struggling with this Assesment a lot.
+I find I understand the basics of JavaScript, but not necessarily how to put them into practice.

 ## Tech